jylisadoney/intro-excel/1-intro.md

 ---
 Please download the <a href="images/IntroExcelSampleWorkbook.xlsx" target="_blank">`IntroExcelSampleWorkbook.xlsx`</a> to follow along with workshop activities.

-# Introduction

-## Key Terminology
+# Introduction to Key Terminology

 Learning Excel is kind of like learning a new language.

-{% include figure.html file="ExcelSample_Terminology.jpg" alt="Excel workbook with terminology labels" caption="Excel Spreadsheet Terminology" %}

 An entire Excel file is called a `workbook` and every workbook includes `sheets`.
 When you open a new Excel file, Sheet1 is automatically created at the bottom of the workbook.

 `Excel workbooks can have multiple sheets.`

 The data in Excel workbooks are organized into `columns` and `rows`.
 The intersection between a column and a row is a `cell`.

+{% include figure.html file="ExcelSample_Terminology.jpg" alt="Excel workbook with terminology labels" caption="Excel Spreadsheet Terminology" %}

 `Tabs` appear at the top of the workbook and help you utilize many Excel features, such as creating charts and graphs or sorting your data.